motss/nodemod/README.md

 [![Codacy Badge][codacy-badge]][codacy-url]
 [![Code of Conduct][coc-badge]][coc-url]

 > Helper functions made specifically for The Really Project.
+All modules are shipped in ESM format and users are required to create their own CJS builds via Rollup or Webpack, or use [esm] for bundle-less module loader.

 ## Table of contents <!-- omit in toc -->